-With the death of my father in March 1977 photography was held in abeyance for a while until I started taking photographs again when my sister gave me a 126 camera for my seventeenth birthday in 1981 – followed a little while later by the donation of a 110 camera.
+With the death of my father in March 1977 photography was held in abeyance for a while until I started taking photographs again when my I was given a 126 camera for my seventeenth birthday in 1981 – followed a little while later by the donation of a 110 camera.
 Being young and socially active these cameras went everywhere and were the only ones I could afford to use given I had to pay for all developing and printing through high street shops.

-In 1987 I met Sharon who was a student at Durham University and who is a gifted photographer.
-Sharon introduced me to the wonders of the dark room and using her mother’s Konica camera, photography was suddenly a very important element of my life (though not as important as Sharon for we married in 1989)
+In 1987 I met my partner who was a student at Durham University and who is a gifted photographer.
+They introduced me to the wonders of the dark room and using their mother’s Konica camera, photography was suddenly a very important element of my life (though not as important as my partner for we are married)

 On receiving an inheritance from an aunt (Nancy) in 1995, we bought a new Canon EOS 500 Film camera.
-Hundreds of films later and Sharon had an exhibition of her black and white images in the UK in 1998.
+Hundreds of films later and my partner had an exhibition of their black and white images in the UK in 1998.
 In 2002 we bought a new Fujifilm Finepix S602 Zoom and this changed photography significantly for me.
 I instantly understood how the camera works, what I can achieve with it and more importantly – what all the buttons do.

 In 2004 we took a career break and moved to France where we relaxed and recharged our batteries.
-At this time Sharon realised that she doesn’t like digital photography and though encouraged to continue, stopped taking photographs.
+At this time my partner realised that they doesn’t like digital photography and though encouraged to continue, stopped taking photographs.

-In 2009 I was requested by New College, Stamford, to work for them as a Photography Tutor for a year.
-Whilst there I was also contacted by The King’s (The Cathedral) School, Peterborough, and in 2011 started teaching Art and Photography.
-Also in 2011 Great Houghton School, Northampton, employed me as Head of Photography until July 2014 when the school entered administration.
-In 2015 I moved on to Nene Park Academy, Peterborough, so my time at King's came to an end.
+In 2008 I was requested by New College, Stamford, to work for them as a Photography Tutor for a year.
+Whilst there I was also contacted by The King’s (The Cathedral) School, Peterborough, and started their Photography Clubs.
+In 2011 I also started teaching Art and Photography for King's and was approached by Great Houghton School, Northampton, who employed me as Head of Photography until July 2014 when the school entered administration.
+In 2015 I moved on and my career teaching continues to this day.